Cost: $2,500; published 2022

-Accurate billing is one of the top aspects of administration carriers must get right to win broker and employer business.
-While strong enrollment capabilities and products are necessary, they are not enough to compete long-term in today’s voluntary marketplace.
-Back-end administration — the quality and reliability of billing processes in particular — is equally important.
-And as billing technologies continue to evolve and change, carriers must be able to keep up and integrate the technology into their existing processes and systems.
+As employers’ expectations for efficient and integrated administration continue to rise, billing is one of the key components of administration carriers must get right to win broker and employer business.
+Enrollment capabilities, quality products and competitive pricing are necessary but not enough to compete in today’s voluntary marketplace.
+Back-end administration — the quality and reliability of billing processes in particular — is just as important.

-The Voluntary Billing Practices SpotlightTM Report provides information by carrier on key billing practices, including:
+The Billing Practices of Voluntary Carriers Spotlight™ Report provides information by carrier on key billing practices, including:

-Carriers can use this information to evaluate their own billing practices against competitors and develop plans for future improvement based on the processes and trends noted by survey participants.
+Carriers can use this information to evaluate their own billing practices against competitors and plan future roadmaps based on best practices and evolving trends.

 1. Executive Summary